duayneDG/game-of-terminals/README.md

 > A Game-of-Thrones-themed Bash exercise.

-## Set Up

-If you're on MacOS, go ahead and open up the Terminal application (found inside Applications > Utilities).

-If you're on Windows, you'll need to install a Terminal.
-The easy way is to install an application called Git Bash which you can download [here](https://git-scm.com/download/win).
-A better but more difficult to set up option is to set up [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-WSL2 is my personal preference although both options will work fine.

 ## Instructions

 You won't need to submit anything on GitHub for this assignment so don't worry about forking this repository.